How to Install Python 3.11 on Ubuntu 26.04, 24.04 and 22.04

 Install Pip for Python 3.11 on Ubuntu

-APT-installed Python 3.11 builds on Ubuntu typically do not include pip by default, so choose a pip setup method before installing third-party packages.
-Source builds in this guide use --with-ensurepip=install, but many readers still prefer a virtual environment workflow for consistency.
+APT-installed Python 3.11 builds on Ubuntu typically do not include a base-interpreter pip command for project work, so create a virtual environment before installing third-party packages.
+Source builds in this article use --with-ensurepip=install, but virtual environments remain the safest project workflow across all supported Ubuntu releases.

 Choose a Python 3.11 Pip Installation Method on Ubuntu

-You have multiple options for installing pip for Python 3.11.
-Debian and Ubuntu disable python3.11 -m ensurepip on many system interpreters to protect apt-managed files, so pip does not always appear automatically after installing Python 3.11 from APT.
+You have multiple options for using pip with Python 3.11.
+Debian and Ubuntu disable ensurepip on many package-managed interpreters to protect apt-owned files, so pip does not always appear automatically after installing Python 3.11 from APT.
 The safest approach is a virtual environment, which injects pip into an isolated directory without touching system paths.
 For Ubuntu’s default pip package workflow, see the Python pip guide for Ubuntu.

 Install Pip in a Python 3.11 Virtual Environment (Recommended)